Views on the nuclear program of Iran: Developing countries and the Non-Aligned Movement

 On 16 September 2006, in Havana, Cuba, all of the 118 Non-Aligned Movement member countries, at the summit level, declared their support of Iran's right to develop nuclear energy for peaceful purposes in their final written statement.

 Other countries

 Officials in several countries have voiced support for Iran over its nuclear program.
 These include Iraq, Algeria and Indonesia.
 Turkey has expressed support for Iran's right to a nuclear program for peaceful energy production, and along with Egypt has urged for a peaceful solution to the standoff.
-Former President Vladimir Putin of Russia, while urging more transparency from Iran, has said that there is no objective evidence that Iran is seeking nuclear weapons.
-On 11 September 2009, Prime Minister Putin opposed the use of force or further sanctions against Iran.

 In 2008, support for tough measures against Iran's nuclear program fell in 13 out of 21 Arab countries according to a new BBC World Service Poll.
 According to a 2008 global poll of Arab public opinion, the Arab public does not appear to see Iran as a major threat and does not support international pressure to force Iran to curtail the program.